joaoricardo000/spider-easter-egg/README.md

 The source of the game (spider.js) was written many many years ago by a friend, [Juliano](https://github.com/julianosk), and I gave some continuity at the time.
 We were both in university, and did this to develop some programming skills.
-Thats why the code looks awful.
+~~Thats why the code looks awful.~~ Refactored.
+Does exactly the same, have more lines, but refactored.
-But, the most incredible thing, is that still works!
-And inside an iframe won't hurt anybody.
+~~But, the most incredible thing, is that still works!
+And inside an iframe won't hurt anybody.~~ It was developed using only vanilla js, no requirements needed.

-It was developed using only vanilla js, no requirements needed.
+*Refactor ad infinitum*

-Feel free to refactor, and good luck.
+Good luck.